+In 2021 nearly 4 million pets were insured.
 The types of treatment that pet insurance covers varies widely based on the policy.
-For example, Trupanion covers up to 90 percent of the costs of vet care if your pet is sick or injured.
+For example, Trupanion covers up to 90% of the costs of vet care if your pet is sick or injured.
 This includes things like surgery, hospitalization, lab tests, medications, prosthetic devices and medical care received at emergency clinics.
 If your pet needs routine medical care, preventive care or treatment for a pre-existing condition, the policy won’t cover any of those costs.

 Some policies only cover standard medical treatments but some will also pay for alternative treatments, such as acupuncture, chiropractic visits, stem cell therapy and hydrotherapy.
 Coverage may or may not be available for things like grooming and dental care.
 If your pet has a predisposition for a particularly hereditary condition, you may be able to get coverage but you’ll likely end up paying more for your policy.
 Some insurers won’t cover working dogs, like police or therapy dogs, while others require you to pay higher premiums if your pet hasn’t been spayed or neutered.

 Just as your coverage options vary, so do premiums.
 They will vary according to three categories: the amount of annual coverage; the percentage of the total bill the insurer will pay; and the size of the deductible.